masc-ucsc/docs/docs/livehd/02-usage.md

 Errors and warnings are also emitted as a finer JSONL stream — **one line per diagnostic** — alongside the step result.
-Point it at a file with `--emit diagnostics:PATH`; with no path `lhd` renders clang-style text to stderr.
+Point it at a file with `--emit diagnostics:PATH`.
+The stderr rendering follows `--diag-fmt`: clang-style text in `pretty` mode (the default on a terminal), the same JSONL records in `jsonl` mode (the default when stdout is piped/captured).
 The machine stream is the source of truth; the human text is a rendering of it.
 Diagnostics are designed to be triaged by a coding agent as much as read by a human, which drives the schema below.

 Each record is one JSON object: